 - 3/4 cup molasses (or 1/2 cup of molasses and 1/4 cup pure maple syrup) *

 - 1/2 tsp baking soda

-2) For the crumb topping, combine the flour, sugar, salt, cinnamon and nutmeg in a bowl.
+2) For the crumb topping, combine the flour, sugar, salt, cinnamon and nutmeg in a bowl, stirring to blend well.
 Then cut the butter into small pieces, and use a pastry blender to combine the butter with the dry ingredients until the mixture forms into delectable buttery crumbs.

 3) For the filling, heat up your water in a sauce pan until it is warm (but not boiling.)
 Then take the water off the heat and stir in the molasses until fully blended.
 Next, add in your baking soda and stir well to combine.
 The mixture will look frothier as the soda reacts with the acid in the molasses.

 4) Pour the molasses mixture into your pie pastry shell, and then sprinkle the crumb topping all around, adding a little extra to the sides.
 (Since the filling tends to slosh around a bit and absorb the crumb filling when you pick up the pie to put it into the oven, it might be a good idea to save aside a handful of the crumb topping mixture and sprinkle it around the pie after it has been in the oven for a few minutes to make sure you have an even distribution of topping.)

 5) Bake the pie for 15 minutes at 425 degrees, and then reduce the oven temperature to 350 degrees and bake for another 35 minutes or so until a knife inserted into the center will come out clean.

 NOTES: It’s best to prepare the pie pastry and the crumb topping before you mix up the molasses filling.
 Since the reaction between the baking soda and the molasses is the only thing making the filling rise up, if you let it sit out on the counter while you take the time to roll out a pie crust and mix up the topping, you might end up with a flatter pie.